 You should be sure that you're offering to pay back an amount you can realistically stick to and that it will clear the debt within the period of the mortgage.

 Include an income and expenditure sheet with the letter to your lender which shows how you have worked this out.

-For more information about budgeting, see How to work out your Budget.
-You can also use our online budgeting tool to help you work out your budget.
+You can use our online budgeting tool to help you work out your budget.
 This lets you print off a financial statement of your income and expenditure which you can show to your lender.